dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 )
 ```

 This section is still narrower than full paper Ligero.
+The current `param_id`
-The next profile step
+binds the local row/column dimensions, but the next profile step must replace
-must replace the local square-ish dimension rule with the paper's parameter
+the local square-ish dimension rule with the paper's parameter selection and
-selection and low-degree tests.
+low-degree tests.

 ## Query And Opening